 I Tried Blue-Light-Blocking Glasses for Screen Fatigue — Here Are My Honest Reviews

 Spending more time in front of screens lately?
 We tried blue-light-filtering glasses to see if they really work and are worth the hype.
-Read our reviews on the three top-rated brands we tried.

 Now more than ever, I find myself gazing at my computer for long periods of time and experiencing screen fatigue.
 Even before my company started working from home due to the pandemic, though, the harsh light from my computer irritated my eyes.
 I would experience headaches and light-headedness, and sometimes, I’d even feel motion sick during a long day at work sitting at my desk.
 I tried multiple remedies — setting my computer on “night mode,” going for short walks and focusing my eyes on a spot past my monitor throughout the day, but those didn’t totally seem to do the trick.
 My screen fatigue led me to consider blue-light-filtering glasses, a trending product that claims to reduce eye strain, sleep disruption and headaches by blocking the blue light emitted by screens.